aragon/aragon-wiki/docs/documentation/Code_of_Conduct.md

 - Publication of non-harassing private communication
 - Other conduct which could reasonably be considered inappropriate in a professional setting

-Aragon prioritizes marginalized people's safety over privileged people's comfort.
+Aragon team prioritizes marginalized people's safety over privileged people's comfort.
 Aragon team reserves the right not to act on complaints regarding:

 - 'Reverse' -isms, including 'reverse racism,' 'reverse sexism,' and 'cisphobia'
 - Reasonable communication of boundaries, such as "leave me alone," "go away," or "I'm not discussing this with you"